vessux/zmk-config-totem/readme.md

 For faster development iterations, you can build locally without waiting for GitHub Actions:

 1. Make sure Docker Desktop is installed
+2. Clone this repository and navigate to it
+3. Run `make docker-build` to build the Docker image
-2. Run `make build` to build both halves
+4. Run `make build-all` to build firmware for both halves
-3. Firmware will be available in the `build/` directory
+5. Firmware will be available in the `firmware/` directory:
+   - Left half: `seeeduino_xiao_ble-totem_left.uf2`
+   - Right half: `seeeduino_xiao_ble-totem_right.uf2`
-4. Flash the firmware to your keyboard halves
+6. Flash the firmware to your keyboard halves

 See [Local Build Documentation](/docs/local-build.md) for more details.